Kindle Colorsoft Review: Amazon’s First Color E-Reader Delivers But Comes with Flaws

 The Yellow Tinge Issue and Initial Reactions

-Many users were looking for an upgrade of an older Kindle, even the color e-reader but after some early purchases of some of the units many owners have expressed dissatisfaction in buying the unit.
+Many users were looking for an upgrade of an older Kindle, even the color e-reader but after some early purchases of some of the units, many owners have expressed dissatisfaction with buying the unit.
 For starters, the yellow screen glow has not been in its favor with mixed reviews on Reddi, as many other reviewers have experienced this aspect too.

 Everythingbeeps even mentioned that Amazon refunded theirs after complaining about this same issue but others claimed their replacements and did not return after that.
 Many are optimistic about replacements but still cautious with the feeling that this may be an issue that reoccurs with the gadget.